w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 data to the API for confirmation by the user, the Relying Party can detect this when validating the assertion and reject the transaction.

-## 12. What temporary identifiers might this this specification create or expose to the web?
+## 12. What temporary identifiers do the features in this specification create or expose to the web?

 This specification does not create any temporary identifier beyond what is created by [Web Authentication].

 ## 13. How does this specification distinguish between behavior in first-party and third-party contexts?

 This feature mostly inherits the behavior from [Web Authentication], with the following exceptions: